smugljanka/postfix-relay-opendkim/README.md

 ```

 ## Note
-+ The mentioned services are used as MTA for my web application
++ The mentioned services are used as internal MTA for web application
 + The "app-net" network is external, it was created outside the stack

 ## Reference